rushilsrivastava/image_search/README.md

 # image-scrapers
 Image Scrapers built for scraping Bing and Google images + metadata.
-Made for Python3.5
+Made for Python 3.5.

+Google Scraping requires no API key.
+Bing Scraping requires a [Bing Image Search API Key](https://azure.microsoft.com/en-us/services/cognitive-services/bing-image-search-api/).

 ## How to Use